-Baptism is one of these topics that has caused serious division in the Christian church, yet some call it a non-essential doctrine, you know, one of those doctrines that people should not divide over.
-The problem is not that people shouldn’t have divided over this issue, but that they have divided over this issue and, while not as violently as in the past, the intense debate continues to this day.
+Baptism is one of the topics that has caused serious division in the Christian church, yet some call it a non-essential doctrine, you know, one of those doctrines that people should not divide over.
+The problem is not that people shouldn’t have divided over this issue, but that they have, and, while not as violent as in the past, the intense debate continues to this day.

-There are at least two different viewpoints as to the manner of baptism.
-Something that amazed me was the realization that good theologians will tell you that even though they might believe one of these viewpoints, the other is legitimately viable in the Bible.
-The main viewpoints are infant baptism, and believer’s baptism.
+There are two viewpoints regarding the manner of water baptism.
+Something that amazed me was the realization that some theologians will tell you that even though they might believe one of these viewpoints, the other is legitimately viable in the Bible.
+The main water baptism viewpoints are infant baptism and believer’s baptism.
 Adding to the confusion is a small segment that teaches that spirit baptism alone is sufficient.
-Churches are all over the board when it comes to this teaching. what is amazing is that theologically, biblically, there is no clear-cut decision when it comes to weighing the differences between these viewpoints even though theologians become adamant on one stand or the other.
+Churches are all over the board when it comes to this teaching.
+What is amazing is that, theologically and scripturally, according to them, there is no clear-cut decision when weighing the differences between these viewpoints, even though theologians become adamant on one side or the other.

-“Believer’s baptism” centers around the doctrine that in order to become a Christian one must consciously choose to follow Christ.
+“Believer’s baptism” centers on the doctrine that, to become a Christian, one must consciously choose to follow Christ.
 Consequently, since infants are incapable of making this choice, infant baptism is not valid.
-Additionally, there is a heavy emphasis in this faction on the need for baptism to include full immersion in water.
-The reasons for this include the fact that the very meaning of the Greek word for baptism includes the concept of dipping or immersion.
-Additionally, where it is illustrated in practice in the Gospels and other places, the people were immersed.
+Additionally, this faction places heavy emphasis on the need for baptism to be by full immersion in water.
+The reasons for this include the fact that the Greek word for baptism conveys the idea of dipping or immersion.
+Additionally, as illustrated in practice in the Gospels and elsewhere, the people were immersed.

 It’s not that all theologians don’t say that the meaning behind baptism is the same.
 Indeed they do, for they all point to the same verse in the book of Romans as to the meaning of baptism.